-The Academic Advising System at Plattsburgh State
+The Academic Advising System at SUNY Plattsburgh

 The Office of Academic Advising is part of Academic Affairs.
-The director of academic advising manages the college's undergraduate Academic Advising System.
+The Director of Academic Advising manages the college's undergraduate Academic Advising System.
 (Graduate program advisement is coordinated through the academic departments.)

 SUNY Plattsburgh has a "decentralized" academic advisement system, which means that academic advising is primarily the responsibility of the faculty within respective academic departments.
 Students who have declared majors are assigned faculty academic advisors within their majors.
 If the student's academic advisor is unavailable, the student should see the respective department chair.
 The Academic Advising Office is directly responsible for the academic advising of undeclared and transitional students.